daemarco/GameOfLifeTDD/README.md

 # GameOfLifeTDD
-Test driven solution of the GoL
+Test driven solution of the Conway's Game of Life